eranlipi/invoiceConvert/README.md

 # invoiceConvert
 invoice Ascii art Convert to numbers

+this project work as a micro web service.

 ## instaltion
 you can install  php server at your visual studio code